DeamonRealm/AgeOfChampions/README.md

 Tribute game to Age of Empires II developed by DemonRealm.

-##How to play
+## How to play
 Right now there are only prototype releases to test the functionallity of our game.
-Controls for v.0.2 (protoype to test correct animation and draw order)
+Controls for v.0.2.1 (protoype to test correct animation and draw order)

+* Mouse Double Click to select unit
+* Mouse Drag to select unit groups

+#### Debug controls
-* WASD to move the villager
+* JIKL to move the character
+* WASDQEZX to change the orientation of the character
+* 1,2,3,4,5 to change animation type
 * GRAVE to activate/deactivate console (enter "help" in the console to see all the commands)
-* F1 for debug mode
+* F1 to activate debug draw
 * Arrows to move the camera
-* Mouse Double Click to select unit
-* Mouse Drag to select unit groups

 ##Media
 **Facebook:**https://www.facebook.com/DemonRealm.P2